 Loose fittings also guarantee flooding of the environs of your water heater or your entire house.
-You do not want to spend a fortune on renovating that entire floor, hence tighten all loose fittings with a screwdriver.
+You do not want to spend a fortune on renovating that entire floor, hence tightening all loose fittings with a screwdriver.

 Poor capacity measurement

-Leaks cause rusting on the outside which eventually finds its way inside the tank, reducing the integrity of the water in the tank and also the functionality of the water heater.
+Hot water heater leaks cause rusting on the outside which eventually finds its way inside the tank, reducing the integrity of the water in the tank and also the functionality of the water heater.
 Hence all flex lines and union fittings need to be tightened at least twice a year.